jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/07/2018-07-26-did-uncle-bob-say-the-database-is-not-important.md

 Whoever will say something like that understands that the database is important.

-So however you choose to interpret the statements in that article, it can still be concluded that Uncle Bob is NOT saying that the database isn't important.
+So however you choose to interpret the statements in that article, it can still be concluded that Uncle Bob is **_NOT_** saying that the database isn't an important decision.

 What he is saying is that when it comes to the _"architecture"_ (not when it comes to the purpose of the universe) the database decision is irrelevant, or it is _supposed to be_ irrelevant, or _should be_ irrelevant, _ought to be_ irrelevant --- when it comes to the architecture of the system.